Middle School Curriculum

 The three-year course of study exposes students to a broad knowledge base and readies them for the scholastic commitments expected in the Upper School.

 Students are required to take a comprehensive academic program.
 In addition to the core curriculum, Middle School students study a foreign language (Mandarin and Spanish), computer science and the arts.
-Students are also immersed in New York City and the world around them through visits to locations such as Black Rock Forest, Clearpool Education Center, Boston and Washington D.C.
+Students are also immersed in New York City and the world around them through overnight trips to locations such as Washington D.C. and Pennsylvania.

 English